 Additionally, treatment for your child may be difficult, both financially and emotionally.
 The very act of determining what treatment may be needed can take a large number of expensive medical tests and require years.
 The consequences of Hypoxic Ischemic Encephalopathy can be severe and long lasting, requiring years of medical treatment, loss of quality of life, and costly medical bills.
 In some cases, the consequences can even be fatal.
 It is important to ensure you have the assistance and care that your child deserves to live the best life possible.
 The Brannon Law Firm can help with that process.

-At the Brannon Law Firm, we have represented many families and infants who were unfortunate victims of preventable Hypoxic Ischemic Encephalopathy.
+At the Brannon Law Firm, our injury lawyers in Dayton have represented many families and infants who were unfortunate victims of preventable Hypoxic Ischemic Encephalopathy.
 We have obtained favorable verdicts and settlements on behalf of clients in Hypoxic Ischemic Encephalopathy cases.
 Our expertise extends to multiple areas of medical malpractice litigation and has resulted in multi-million dollar verdicts and settlement.

 We invite you to contact us, either at 937-228-2306 or 1-800-VERDICT for a free consultation.
 The Brannon Law Firm is proud to serve clients in Dayton and throughout the State of Ohio.